 Of course, no one wants to spend more than they have to on anything (including measurement)!
 What is not clear to the new mobile marketer is that by stack-ranking on price, they are about to make the most costly mistake in their mobile marketing endeavor.
 Attribution and measurement costs pale in comparison to media costs when it is measured inaccurately or the system lacks key signals for measurement and optimization.
 Further, the lack of features for planning, targeting and activation limit the marketer in how they can scale their efforts.

 Kochava provides the table stakes mentioned above—but also enables growth beyond the basics.
 The following are just a few examples:

 - Traffic Verification is real-time verification that traffic meets the qualities and characteristics outlined by an IO.
 If you decide to pay a premium for iPhone 7+ devices, do you have a mechanism in your measurement tool to verify this in real-time and stop the attribution waterfall from triggering if all criteria isn’t met?

-- Global Fraud Blacklist is real-time fraud monitoring and abatement to stop media fraud and potential attribution fraud.
-This blacklist is algorithmically maintained at a system-level across Kochava, observing patterns of fraudsters across accounts.
-When sites, device identifiers or IPs are used in fraudulent behavior, it is on the blacklist and your traffic is automatically pre-screened when using this capability.
+- Global Fraud Blocklist is real-time fraud monitoring and abatement to stop media fraud and potential attribution fraud.
+This blocklist is algorithmically maintained at a system-level across Kochava, observing patterns of fraudsters across accounts.
+When sites, device identifiers or IPs are used in fraudulent behavior, it is on the blocklist and your traffic is automatically pre-screened when using this capability.
 Do you have a real-time fraud abatement strategy across all of your media buys?